 The Dyna Storm has genes from the first serious 2WD buggy from Tamiya, the over-engineered Astute (1989).
 Tamiya developed the Astute further into the Super Astute (1991) and the Dyna Storm followed the year after.

-The TRF211X was only made in like 100 examples and only owned/used by TRF drivers.
+The TRF211X was only made in 100 examples and only given to TRF drivers.

 Whenever there is an original and a re-re, every Tamiya fan will ask; what is the difference between them?
 “Surprisingly little” is the short answer in this case, but let us look at the details.